Why Falling Asleep During Meditation Isn’t A Problem

-In a study published in the journal JAMA Internal Medicine, researchers taught mindfulness to a group of 49 adults experiencing poor sleep, including practices like mindful eating, sitting, movement and meditation.
+In a study published in the journal JAMA Internal Medicine, researchers taught mindfulness to a group of 49 adults experiencing poor sleep, including practices like mindful eating, sitting, movement, and meditation.

-Compared to the group that received the standard sleep hygiene course, those in the mindfulness group saw better results in sleep, depression, insomnia and fatigue.
+Compared to the group that received the standard sleep hygiene course, those in the mindfulness group saw better results in sleep, depression, insomnia, and fatigue.

 Both groups experienced less anxiety and overall stress.

 Head researcher, David S. Black of the University of Southern California, explains, “Before going to bed, people who can’t sleep worry a lot, and they start ruminating about not being able to sleep.
 Through mindfulness practice, people learn how to observe thoughts without having to elaborate.
-It allows people be present without further interpretation of their symptoms.”
+It allows people to be present without further interpretation of their symptoms.”

 Learn more about meditation in this short 3-minute video: